hantsy/spring-reactive-jwt-sample/docs/GUIDE.md

-Click *Generate* button or use shortcut *Ctrl+Enter* to generate the project into an archive for download, download the zip file and extract into the disc.
+Click *Generate* button or use shortcut *Ctrl+Enter* to generate the project files into an zip archive for downloading.
+When it is ready there is a dialog in your browser for downloading, save it and start to download.

+Extract the files from the downloaded archive, then import the project into your favorite IDE, eg, IntelliJ IDEA.

-To simplify the development work, I will skip the steps of creating REST APIs in this post, and reuse the codebase we have created in [Build a reactive application with Spring Boot 2.0 and Angular](https://medium.com/@hantsy/build-a-reactive-application-with-spring-boot-2-0-and-angular-de0ee5837fed), and then focus on how to replace the authentication part with the brand new JWT token based authentication.
+To simplify the development work, I will skip the steps of creating REST APIs in this post, and reuse the  project codebase we have created in [Build a reactive application with Spring Boot 2.0 and Angular](https://medium.com/@hantsy/build-a-reactive-application-with-spring-boot-2-0-and-angular-de0ee5837fed), and then focus on how to replace the authentication part with the brand new JWT token based authentication.

-Import the project into your favorite IDE, eg, IntelliJ IDEA.
  Open the *pom.xml* in the project root folder.
 First of all, add the `jjwt` dependencies.

 ```xml
 <dependency>